Colonial Parkway Rehabilitation Project

 Latest construction updates

-Work along the Colonial Parkway is progressing well!
+Work along the Colonial Parkway is progressing.
 Please follow all posted detours and observe all closure notices and avoid closed areas for your safety and the safety of workers on site.

-Ringfield Pull-Out on Felgate’s Creek to Penniman Rd Bridge through Winter 2024/2025: The Parkway will be closed from Felgate’s Creek to the Penniman Road bridge including access to Penniman Rd and the US Naval Supply Center Cheatham Annex.
+Ringfield Pull-Out on Felgate’s Creek to Penniman Rd Bridge: The Parkway is closed from Felgate’s Creek to the Penniman Road bridge including access to Penniman Rd and the US Naval Supply Center Cheatham Annex.
 Visitors may still access the parkway at Fusiliers Road to enjoy scenic pull-outs along the York River, but they will need to travel back to Fusiliers Road to exit the parkway.
+Work on this section includes replacement of exposed aggregate concrete slabs, drainage improvements, and bridge work at Penniman Road.

-Williamsburg Tunnel/North England Street Ramp southward to the Route 199 interchange closure through Summer 2025: The Parkway from the Williamsburg Tunnel southward to the Route 199 interchange will remain closed through summer 2025.
-The North England Street access ramp will remain open to local traffic and Colonial Williamsburg buses through Summer 2024 (estimate) but will then close through summer of 2025.
+Williamsburg Tunnel/North England Street Ramp southward to the Route 199 interchange: The Parkway from the Williamsburg Tunnel southward to the Route 199 interchange is closed.
 Work southward from the tunnel will include replacement of the exposed aggregate concrete roadway slabs, drainage improvements, bridge repairs and tunnel rehabilitation, including lighting upgrades.
-At that time, the closure will expand to include the North England Street ramp and the Williamsburg Circle.

-Colonial Parkway Detours and Closures, Phase 2, April 2024
+Colonial Parkway Detours and Closures, Interim Detour Effective January 29, 2025

 NPS Graphic